pagarba/go-btfs/README.md

 ### System Requirements

-BTFS can run on most Linux, macOS, and Windows systems.
+Kudzu  can run on most Linux, macOS, and Windows systems.
 We recommend running it on a machine with at least 2 GB of RAM (it’ll do fine with only one CPU core), but it should run fine with as little as 1 GB of RAM.
 On systems with less memory, it may not be completely stable.